FMEA – Failure Mode and Effect Analysis

-FMEA (Failure Mode & effect Analysis) is a specific methodology to evaluate a system, design and process or services for possible ways in which failures can occur, so it will help identify actions which could eliminate or reduce the chance of failure occurring. in addition, for each of the failure’s identify an estimate is made of its effect on total system / design, its causes and its control method.
+FMEA (Failure Mode & effect Analysis) is a specific risk analysis methodology to evaluate a system, design and process or services for possible ways in which failures can occur.

-So FMEA is an analytical methodology used to ensure that potential problems is considered and addressed throughout the product and process development process (APQP- Advanced Product Quality Planning). in conclusion, its most visible result is the documentation of the collective knowledge of cross-functional teams.
+As it is an analytical methodology used to ensure that potential problems is considered and addressed throughout the product and process development process (APQP– Advanced Product Quality Planning).

 HISTORY